Nonmyopic Multiclass Active Search with Diminishing Returns for Diverse Discovery: Conclusion

 We propose a novel active search framework that rewards diverse discoveries and study the problem from the Bayesian perspective.
 We first prove a hardness result, showing the optimal policy cannot be approximated by a constant in polynomial time.
 We then design a policy that simulates approximate optimal future queries in an efficient manner.
 This nonmyopic planning allows our method to be aware of its remaining budget at any point during search and trade off exploitation and exploration dynamically.
 Our experiments illustrate the empirical success of the proposed policy on real-world problems and its ability to build diverse data sets.

-While many real-world applications are modeled by our multiclass \acro{AS} framework, our model assumes we know \emph{a priori} how many classes are present.
-This assumption may be violated in many use cases, and investigating the problem where the number of classes is unknown is an interesting future work.
+While many real-world applications are modeled by our multiclass \acro{AS} framework, our model assumes we know \emph{a priori} how many classes are present, which may be violated in many use cases.
+In other applications, one might also consider the \emph{multilabel} setting where a data point can belong to more than one target class.
+Investigating the problem under these settings is an interesting future work.
 Another direction is to extend our approach to the batch setting where multiple queries run simultaneously.